 Knowledge to the Unorganised Jewellers Community

-"Hallmarking of Gold Jewellery and Gold Artefacts Order 2020" came into force with effect on 16th June 2021.
-Niti Aayog Report had already adviced that as 95% MSME jewellers of India are unorganised and devoid of knowledge about the new law, so the Bureau of Indian Standards must organise camps for such jewellers in every district of India to educate and inform them regarding the new law.
-As expected the educated "Organised jewellers" having full knowledge of new law were prepared and they easily oriented their trade to the new law.
-On the other hand the "Unorganised Jewellers" devoid of knowledge, totally unprepared for the new law could not orient their trade to the new law on time.
+On 16th June 2021 a greater event took place in the Gold Industry of India, the "Hallmarking of Gold Jewellery and Gold Artefacts Order 2020" came into force with effect.
+Niti Aayog Report had already adviced that as 95% medium small and micro jewellers of India are unorganised and devoid of knowledge about this new Act.
+The Niti Aayog adviced the Bureau of Indian Standards to organise camps for these unorganised jewellers in every district of India to educate and inform them regarding this new Act.

 The unorganised jewellers community of India have the right to get timely information about each and every new law implemented on their trade.
 Sarafa Times Team intends to impart timely information about each and every law implemented on the disadvantaged, unorganised jewellers community of India, who are struggling for survival.